Skip to main content

 3. Immutable Backups – Your Last Line of Defense

-2. Schedule daily backups using rsync on Linux (rsync -a --delete /var/data /mnt/backup/$(date +%F)) or robocopy on Windows Server 2025 (robocopy C:\Data \\backup\2026-06-05 /MIR /ZB /R:3 /W:10).
+2. Run daily backups using rsync on Linux (rsync -a --delete /var/data /mnt/backup/$(date +%F)) or robocopy on Windows Server 2025 (robocopy C:\Data \\backup\2026-06-05 /MIR /ZB /R:3 /W:10).

-3. Turn on WORM (Write Once, Read Many) for the backup bucket.
-Verify immutability with aws s3api get-object-retention --bucket mybucket --key 2026-06-05/data.db.
+3. Turn on WORM (Write Once, Read Many) on the bucket; check immutability with aws s3api get-object-retention --bucket mybucket --key 2026-06-05/data.db.

 If This Didn’t Work